MultiToolDeveloper/DIoT-SDK-Android/README.md

 			fun didReceiveScanningError(manager: DIoTBluetoothManagerProtocol, error: DIoTBluetoothManagerScanningError)
 		}

-To get information about the status of the BT hardware module, you need to subscribe to DIoTBluetoothManager events, for example:
+To get information about the status of the BT hardware module, you need to subscribe to DIoTBluetoothManager events, for an example:

 		DIoT.bluetoothManager?.subscribe(this, DIoTBluetoothManagerSubscriptionType.state)
 		DIoT.bluetoothManager?.fetchBluetoothPowerState()